Information Security Services

-After ICC’s ISO 27001 implementation and successful re-certification for its internal information security posture and for that of many of ICC’s 38 Partner Organizations, clients in the past two years began to ask for additional, state-of-the-art cyber security solutions.
+After UNICC’s ISO 27001 implementation and successful re-certification for its internal information security posture and for that of many of UNICC’s 38 Partner Organizations, clients in the past two years began to ask for additional, state-of-the-art cyber security solutions.

 The CSI project utilises new technologies and flexible approaches to continuous improvement in information security across the UN family:

 - OneICTbox for UN field offices, deployed to over 75 offices in several UN Agencies, now piloting its ‘Generation 3’, leverages new Cisco technologies, with cloud-based services such as network traffic profiling, content filtering, Edge Intrusion detection, Web caching and One Time password for Remote Access.